If you’ve ever attempted to lose weight, you know how much of a struggle it can be.

 Yet how many of us end up right back where we started within weeks or months?
 It seems to be the majority.

-It is clear (because of the rates of weight regain) that weight loss maintenance is just as (if not more) important than the weight loss itself.
+It is becoming seemingly clear that weight loss maintenance is just as (if not more) important than the weight loss itself.

 5 Key Weight Loss Maintenance Strategies